ProjectZeroSlackr/ProjectZeroSlackr-SVN/packs/Media/SBaGen/ReadMe from Keripo.txt

   action set to SBaGen.
 - Toggle the "Media > SBaGen > Toggle Backlight" setting to set backlight on/off.
-- Note that SBaGen doesn't have a built-in exit function;
+- Press forward/rewind to adjust volume and press menu/centre
-  you will have to exit by rebooting (holding the right key combinations to force reboot - see the iPodLinux wiki's "Key_combinations" article for more info).
+  to exit SBaGen.
+Due to how SBaGen's main loop works, the response to the button presses sometimes isn't immediate and there may be a few seconds of delay.
 - Neither the author (Jim Peters) nor I (Keripo) will take any responsibilities in your actions;
   USE AND EXPERIMENT WITH THIS UTILITY AT YOUR OWN RISK!